Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 Amazon Machine Images (AMIs) are the templates for virtual servers (instances) in the Amazon EC2 environment.
 They contain all the information necessary to boot cases, including the operating system (OS), the application server, applications, and associated configuration settings.
 Users can launch instances using predefined AMIs provided by AWS, community AMIs, or create their own custom AMIs.
-This flexibility allows for easy scaling, as new cases can be quickly launched with identical configurations, ensuring consistency across your environment.
+This flexibility allows for easy scaling, as new cases can be quickly launched with identical configurations, ensuring consistency across environment.
 Custom AMIs are particularly useful for speeding up the deployment of software, patches, or applications tailored to specific requirements.

 30. How does Amazon EC2 use virtualization technology, and what types are available?